lokesh1729/lokesh1729-com-gatsby/content/posts/2022-12-26---kafka-internals-learn-kafka-in-depth-part-2.md

 > `/tmp/kafka-logs` is the default directory where kafka stores the data.
 We can configure it to a different directory in `config/server.properties` for kafka and `config/zookeeper.properties` for zookeeper.

 As we see from the above result, `payments-0` , `payments-1` .... `payments-10` are the partitions which are nothing but the directories in the filesystem.
-Topic is just a logical concept in kafka.
+As I highlighted in my previous blog post, topic is a logical concept in kafka.
 It does not exist physically, only partitions does.
+A topic is logical grouping of all partitions.

 # Producer